 Start With A Plan

-All paths to success come from setting goals.
-Planning ahead can make all the difference in burning extra calories to tone and tighten your body.
+The best path to success comes from setting goals.
+Planning ahead can make all the difference in burning calories to tone and tighten one’s body.

-- CrossFit Workouts - Crossfit is known for its machine-less, high intensity workouts.
-These treadmill workouts for the CrossFit enthusiasts will align perfectly with your high power, high concentration CrossFit goals.
+HIIT is not for the faint-of-heart.
+These treadmill workouts for the HIIT enthusiasts will align perfectly with high power, high concentration HIIT goals.

 The less you have to think about during a workout, the more you can focus on form and breathing properly.
-A synched body performs more efficiently and helps go further.
-With proper focus, you can add miles to your distance.
+A synched body performs more efficiently and effectively, and with proper focus, you can add miles to your distance.

 Utilize The Controls

 So often people only push the start button at the beginning and the end button to turn the treadmill off.
-You can majorly benefit from learning and utilizing the controls on your treadmill while accessing the incline and quick speed options––making transitions from slow to fast and incline to decline more smoothly during your treadmill workouts.
+You can benefit from learning and utilizing the controls on your treadmill while accessing the incline and quick speed options––making transitions from slow to fast and incline to decline more smoothly during your treadmill workouts.

-- Speed Swap - Unless you’re marathon training, your treadmill speed should increase every minute.
-The more you toggle the speed, the harder you work to keep up.
-You can also do great interval training on your treadmill by alternating the speed.
-This gets your heart rate up and down and your whole body experiencing a great cardio workout.
+Unless you are training for a marathon, your treadmill speed should vary.
+The more you toggle the speed up, the harder you work to keep up.
+You can also do great interval training on your treadmill by alternating the speed (1).
+This gets your heart rate up and down, and your whole body experiences a great cardio workout.

-If your body lacks fuel or isn’t hydrated, workouts tend to end faster than expected.
-Keep your body energized and hydrated so you can get a quality workout that’s worth your time.
+If your body lacks fuel or isn’t hydrated properly, workouts tend to end faster than expected.
+Keep your body energized and hydrated, so you can get a quality workout that’s worth your time and efforts.

-- Hydration - The average person should be drinking 2.5-3 liters of water daily depending on their weight.
-If you plan to train, you should add about 6 oz for every 15-20 minutes you run.
+If you plan to train, you should add about 7-10 ounces for every 10-20 minutes you exercise (8).
 If you’re using caffeine or pre-workout drinks, you’ll need to increase your water intake as well.

 Our bodies love to be surprised.
 The more dynamic your daily workouts are, the better your body will respond (9).
 So, be sure to try these tips to keep your body guessing and maximize your treadmill workouts to work more in your favor.
 And don’t forget to change your routine every other day or week to work different muscle groups.
 It’s a great way to stay challenged and focused on your fitness goals that lie ahead of you.